I spent a day riding a bike made entirely of old Nespresso pods

 This isn’t the first time Nespresso has partnered with a brand to turn old pods into new products.
 Last year, the coffee company worked with the knife maker Victorinox to create Swiss army knives, and the French stationary brand Caran D’Ache to create a ballpoint pen.
 For the brands, the material offers a fun design challenge: Östholm, for instance, wanted to create a bike that offered subtle clues about its previous life.
 For instance, he picked the same purple as the color of the Nespresso Arpeggio capsule.

 For Nespresso, these partnerships serve as an opportunity to remind customers to recycle the pods.
-In some cities, Nespresso capsules cannot go through the regular recycling system because they are filled with coffee grounds.
+In some cities, Nespresso capsules cannot go through the regular recycling system because their equipment is unable to sort through small, lightweight aluminum packaging.
 The company is working with some municipalities to change this: Through its work with the New York City Department of Sanitation, for instance, New Yorkers will be able to recycle their capsules through curbside recycling programs starting in the fall.

 In places where standard recycling is not an option, Nespresso has customers stick the used pods in a free prepaid envelope, then drop them at any UPS location or Nespresso boutique.
 Nespresso works with an industrial recycler to separate the coffee grounds, which gets composted, from the aluminum pod, which gets melted down and used to make new products.
 It’s a process that requires Nespresso customers to take a few more steps to recycle their old pods—and we know that convenience is one of the strongest predictors of whether a consumer will participate in a recycling program.
 According to Nespresso’s most recent sustainability report, 24.6% of its capsules had been recycled in 2017, a slight increase from the year before.
 Guillaume Le Cunff, Nespresso USA’s president and CEO, hopes that offering tangible examples of what the pods could become will motivate customers to recycle.
 “With Vélosophy, we’ve transformed our capsules into a beautiful new bicycle,” he says.
 “With it, we hope to inspire more people to recycle.”